Logo

 To facilitate analysis of participant-level thalamocortical connectivity data, dataset-specific demographics + diffusion dataframes and dataset-specific tract lists were generated.

-Thalamocortical Connectivity: Atlas Characteristics and Anatomical Gradients
+Thalamocortical Connectivity: Coverage Characteristics and Circuit Motifs

 Thalamocortical Connectivity: Hierarchical Development along the Sensorimotor-Association Axis